alelievr/Modern-Rendering-Introduction/docs/_drafts/MeshShaders.md

 If this stage is not present, the mesh shader will be called for each vertex

 ## Fragment Shaders

+While the fragment shader is not part of the mesh shading pipeline as it is also present in the legacy vertex shader path, the mesh shader have a special connection to the fragment shader, allowing to drive properties that used to be auto generated like SV_PrimitiveID.
+They also allows you to use an 8 bit index buffer instead of 16 or 32, which increases the bandwidth for the rasterizer.

+They also allow you to perform per-triangle culling using a semantic called SV_CullPrimitive to avoid sending a triangle to the rasterizer.
+It's worth noting that this extra flexibility allows to better optimize rendering algorithms by minimizing the work done by fixed-pipeline functions which have a fixed work rate.
+A good example of that is the triangle culling rate explained in the excellent presentation [Optimizing the Graphics Pipeline with Compute](https://ubm-twvideo01.s3.amazonaws.com/o1/vault/gdc2016/Presentations/Wihlidal_Graham_OptimizingTheGraphics.pdf).
+A GPU can issue 4 triangle per clock, but in that same time can issue 384 instructions, so if we can cull a triangle faster than that, then we go faster than the hardware and save work for the rasterizer.

 ## Implementation